JamesGrahamMSFT/DefenderMasterclass1/README.md

 You will be provided with access to a Microsoft Defender for Endpoint tenant to complete the attack scenario challenges.

 To complete the Microsoft Defender Teams/PowerPlatform integration lab please ensure you have completed the Labs - Getting Started guidance.
+This is not required if you already have access to an existing non production tenant.